NannyML/nannyml/docs/tutorials/chunking.rst

     Chunks created this way will be equal in size.

-    If the number of observations is not divisible by the ``chunk_number`` required, by default, the leftover observations will be appended to the last complete chunk (overfilling it).
+    If the number of observations is not divisible by the ``chunk_number`` required, by default, the leftover observations will form their own, incomplete chunk.
-    Notice that on the last chunk the difference between the start_index and end_index is greater than the chunk_size defined.
+    Notice that on the last chunk the difference between the start_index and end_index is smaller than the chunk_size defined.

+    Incomplete chunk behavior can be configured using the ``incomplete`` parameter.

     Check the :ref:`custom chunks <custom_chunk>` section if you want to change the default behavior.